sahara101/Movie-Roulette/README.md

 Issue: Apple TV does not turn on

 Solution: You need to re-pair.
-This needs to be done each time you recreate the docker.
+This needs to be done each time you recreate the container.